panva/openid-client/docs/classes/ResponseBodyError.md

 ***

-Throw when a server responds with an "OAuth-style" error JSON body
+Thrown when a server returns an OAuth-style error in a JSON response body.

 ## Example